At A Glance

 In 1993, following the Oslo Peace Accords, Israel agreed to establish limited Palestinian self-rule in parts of the West Bank and Gaza Strip.

 The Palestinian territories were divided into three zones: Area A under full Palestinian control; Area B under Palestinian civil authority and Israeli security control; and Area C under full Israeli control.
-Approximately 60 percent of the West Bank is in Area C.
+About 60 percent of the West Bank is in Area C.

 The Palestinian Authority, headed by Yasser Arafat, was set up to run the new autonomous areas.